JoshDSommer/nativescript-ngx-slides/README.md

 - **pageIndicators : boolean** - If true adds indicator dots to the bottom of your slides.

-- **swipeSpeed : number** - The bigger `swipeSpeed` property is, the faster you swipe the slides.
+- **swipeSpeed : number** - Determines the speed of swipe.
+The bigger `swipeSpeed` property is, the faster you swipe the slides.
 Default value is 3.
 Try changing it to 15 to see the result.

 #### Indicators